monocodes/snippets/hardware/synology/synology.md

 In addition, the PIA application pings our gateways over port 8888.
 This is used to connect you to the server with the lowest latency when you use the auto connect feature.

 We also have more in-depth information on our OpenVPN ports including the protocols, settings, and certificates that should be used with them in this [article](https://www.privateinternetaccess.com/helpdesk/kb/articles/which-encryption-auth-settings-should-i-use-for-ports-on-your-gateways-3).

+---

+### DS File (iOS)

+It's an old application, so, it's can't normally connect to the NAS via NGINX reverse proxy.

+To connect just use something like: `nas.domain.com:443` with enabled **https**